-7-28 NOVEMBERADAM AARONSON; HEIKE BRACHLOW; DAVID M FLOWER
+ADAM AARONSON; HEIKE BRACHLOW; and DAVID M FLOWER

-Continuing our series of exhibitions this year around Process & Materials, this all-glass exhibition showcases sculpture and vessels made using a variety of techniques by some of the UK's most talented artists working in this challenging and beautiful medium.
+Continuing our series of exhibitions this year based on Process & Materials, this exhibition showcases glass sculpture and vessels, made using a variety of techniques, by some of the UK's most talented artists working in this challenging medium.
 Definitely one not to be missed!

 Adam Aaronson will be exhibiting a series of beautiful, hand blown glass bowls, together with a selection of serene, frosted glass sculptures.
 Aaronson specialises in free blown glass sculpture.
 He experiments with different glass techniques to produce highly finished forms.

 Also joining the line-up by special invitation are works in glass by ABU JAFAR and EWA WAWRZYNIAK.
 Jafar creates stunning fused glass sculptures and wall-hung pieces which demonstrate his painterly background.
 The layers of hand-painted, fused glass take their inspiration from psychology, philosophy, classical music and day-to-day human existence.